|

 at the end of each problem solution.
 Also, if you used a

-spreadsheet program (i.e., Excel, etc.) to solve the problem,
+spreadsheet program (i.e., Excel, etc.) to repeatedly solve the problem,

-show at least one sample calculation done by your hand.
+show at least one sample calculation procedure done by hand.

-be closed book, closed note exams with NO cellphone allowed
+be closed book, closed note exams -- get your hand-calculator ready,

 - For each exam,